 Frasca serves locally sourced Northern Italian food in a fine dining atmosphere that aims to ring true to the Friuli-Venezia Giulia region of Italy.
 The “Frasca” in Italian tradition is a casual gathering place for locals to hang out, eat and drink together.

 Oak at Fourteenth has roots at Frasca.
 Respected chef and co-owner Steve Redzikowski worked at Frasca before opening this delicious downtown restaurant that centers around its oak-fired oven and grill.
-In fact, he was nominated for Food and Wine’s People’s Best New Chef award.
+In fact, won Food and Wine’s People’s Best New Chef Southwest award.
 Oak has been named one of the top 25 restaurants in Denver.

 Redzikowski’s menu is innovative, locally inspired and oh so delicious.